harshvardhaniimi/personal-website/content/blog/2024-02-26-against-capitalism/index.md

 ---
 title: Against Capitalism
 subtitle: "Redefining Prosperity: The Case for Well-being Over Wealth"
-summary: "I think hard about capitalism by questioning the adequacy of GDP as a measure of success, highlighting the neglect of unpaid labor, and exploring alternative indicators like Bhutan's Gross National Happiness index."
+summary: "In this post, I wonder about capitalism by questioning the adequacy of GDP as a measure of success, highlighting the neglect of unpaid labor, and exploring alternative indicators like Bhutan's Gross National Happiness index."
 author: Harshvardhan
 date: '2024-02-26'
 slug: against-capitalism